-- Level 1 quoted prices(unadjusted) in active markets for identical assets or liabilities that the authority can access at the measurement date. - Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.
+Level 1 - quoted prices(unadjusted) in active markets for identical assets or liabilities that the authority can access at the measurement date.

+- Level 2 inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.

-39. Accounting Standards That Have Been Issued But Have Not Yet Been Adopted
+38. Accounting Standards That Have Been Issued But Have Not Yet Been Adopted

-The Code of Practice on Local Council Accounting in the United Kingdom 2017/18 (the Code) requires an authority to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.
-This applies to the adoption of new or amended standards within the 2018/19 Code as follows:
+The Code of Practice on Local Council Accounting in the United Kingdom 2018/19 (the Code) requires an authority to disclose information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted by the Code for the relevant financial year.
+The Code also requires that changes in accounting policy are to be applied retrospectively unless transitional arrangements are specified, and this would result in an impact on disclosures spanning two financial years.